VNMod/dofind/README.md

 - To run the executable generated for the dofind.c file, run the following:
 ```
-$ ./dofind searchdir findfile
+$ ./dofind search_dir find_file
 ```

-where searchdir is the directory to be searched for and findfile is the file to be found.
+where search_dir is the directory to be searched for and find_file is the file to be found.